equinor/configsuite-tui/README.md

 ## Introduction

-Config Suite TUI is text-based user interface extension for [Config Suite](https://github.com/equinor/configsuite).
+Config Suite TUI is a text-based user interface extension for [Config Suite](https://github.com/equinor/configsuite).
 It provides a simplified, visual way of creating and editing configuration files for a given schema.

 ![Config Suite TUI Screenshot](https://i.imgur.com/1py3WSl.png)

 ## Features

 -   Simplified editing of configuration files
--   Import and export yaml files
+-   Import and export YAML files
 -   Instant validation
 -   Plugin system to provide schemas from other python modules